thosgood/this-weeks-finds/markdown/51-100/week055.md

 computations just the way a knot theorist like Kauffman does all the time.
 It was as if the universe had this spin network aspect to it, and everyone was finally starting to catch on.
 Either that or mass delusion!
-I hadn\'t quite gotten the hang of how to compute these volume operators before, so it was a great chance to learn: one person would do a computation, then someone else would do it a different way and get a different answer, then someone else would do it yet another way and get
+I hadn't quite gotten the hang of how to compute these volume operators before, so it was a great chance to learn: one person would do a computation, then someone else would do it a different way and get a different answer, then someone else would do it yet another way and get